shiningsilk/udacity-fend-memory-game/README.md

 ## Objective

-Match eight pairs of cards in as few moves as possible to earn three stars.
+Match 8 pairs of cards in as few moves as possible to earn three stars.

 ## Instructions